derekmueller/irlib/doc/doc_installation.rst

     >> git clone git@github.com:njwilson23/irlib.git

-This makes a directory in your home folder called py/irlib-main.
-I renamed this to 'irlib' for simplicity.
+This makes a directory in your home folder called py/irlib.
 Note: if you are going away from the internet, make a copy of the irlib zip file or directory for safekeeping.
 If you start messing around, it's good to get the original back without any fuss.

 Set the operating system path